 Source of Water: EJ WATER-DEWEYBased on information obtained in a Well Site Survey, published in 1991 by the Illinois EPA, one potential secondary source (also an on-going leaking underground storage tank remediation site) is located 600 feet from Well #1.
 Information provided by the Leaking Underground Storage Tank Section of IEPA did not indicate any other sites with on-going remediations.
 However, this information has not been field verified by the Groundwater Section staff.
 The Illinois EPA has determined that the Dewey PWD Community Water Supply's source water has a low susceptibility to contamination.
 This determination is based on a number of criteria including: monitoring conducted at the wells; monitoring conducted at the entry point to the distribution system; and the available hydrogeologic data on the wells.
-Furthermore, in anticipation of the U.S. EPA's proposed Ground Water Rule, the Illinois EPA has determined that the Dewey PWD Community Water Supply has a low susceptibility to viral contamination.
-This determination is based upon the fact that the following criteria were evaluated during the Vulnerability Waiver Process: the community's wells are properly constructed with sound integrity and proper site conditions; a hydrogeologic barrier exists which prevents pathogen movement; all potential routes and sanitary defects have been mitigated such that the source water is adequately protected; monitoring data did not indicate a history of disease outbreak; and the sanitary survey of the water supply did not indicate a viral contamination threat.
+Furthermore, in anticipation of the U.S. EPA's proposed Ground Water Rule, the Illinois EPA has determined that the Dewey PWD Community's wells are properly constructed with sound integrity and proper site conditions; a hydrogeologic barrier exists which prevents pathogen movement; all potential routes and sanitary defects have been mitigated such that the source water is adequately protected; monitoring data did not indicate a history of disease outbreak; and the sanitary survey of the water supply did not indicate a viral contamination threat.
 Because the community's wells are constructed in a confined aquifer, which should prevent the movement of pathogens into the wells, well hydraulics were not considered to be a significant factor in the susceptibility determination.
 Hence, well hydraulics were not evaluated for this groundwater supply.